dwashko/chef-couchbase/README.md

 DESCRIPTION
 ===========

 Installs and configures Couchbase.
-Will also handle setting up a cluster.
+Also has optional LWRP for setting up a cluster, buckets, and xcdr.
+Tested with couchbase version 4.

 REQUIREMENTS
 ============

-Chef 0.10.10 and Ohai 0.6.12 are required due to the use of platform_family.
+Chef 0.12 and Ohai 0.6.12 are required due to the use of platform_family.

 Platforms
 ---------